Mindfulness-based Therapy Online via Skype

 What is mindfulness and why are so many psychotherapists and counselors now incorporating mindfulness into their therapy practices?
 There is no doubt that mindfulness has become a buzz word that is attracting considerable interest, especially after the tremendous success of the Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) developed by Jon Kabat-Zinn and others (http://www.youtube.com/channel/HCRj1DL01onHA).
 Such mindfulness-based programs have now become the method of choice for effective stress management and are having a major effect on how we approach psychotherapy and the management of anxiety and depression.

-Of course, mindfulness was central to the Buddha’s path of enlightenment and awakening, so the practice of mindfulness has been around for a very long time.
+Of course, mindfulness is central to the Buddha’s path of enlightenment and awakening, so the practice of mindfulness has been around for a very long time.
 Today we are gaining a new appreciation of the remarkable place that mindfulness has in our own lives as a tool for healing the mental afflictions that assail us and the conflict and violence endemic in our world.
 Now, more than ever, people from around the world are re-investigating this ancient state of consciousness that has remained central to Buddhist Psychotherapy.

 Mindfulness is learning to see our emotion and thought without becoming reactive.
 Mindfulness Therapy teaches you HOW to do this.